Diethyl carbonate: Production

 It can also be synthesized directly from carbon dioxide and ethanol using various methods, and via oxidative carbonylation with carbon monoxide.
 Another method is transesterification from dimethyl carbonate.
 Yet another method is from the reaction of ethyl nitrite and carbon monoxide, where the ethyl nitrite can be made from nitric oxide and ethanol.
 This method requires a catalyst such as palladium.

+Use in biological research

+0.01% v/v DEC solutions can be used as a relatively gentle cold sterilizing reagent for laboratory chromatography resins.